mas-bandwidth/gafferongames/content/post/client_server_connection.md

         t = 10.8
         t = 10.9

-If the packet containing state for time t = 10.0 is lost, under TCP we must wait for that packet to be resent before we can access packets t = 10.1 and 10.2, even though they've already arrived over the network and are the most recent state the client wants to display to the player.
-Worse still, by the time the resent packet arrives it's far too late to do anything useful with it; the client has already advanced past 10.0 and wants to display something around 10.3 or 10.4!
+If the packet containing state for time t = 10.0 is lost, under TCP we must wait for that packet to be resent before we can access packets t = 10.1 and 10.2, even though they've already arrived over the network and are the most recent state the client wants to display.
+Worse still, by the time the resent packet arrives it's far too late to do anything useful with it.
+The client has already advanced past 10.0 and wants to display something around 10.3 or 10.4!

 So why resend lost packets at all? **BINGO**.
 What we'd really like is an option to tell TCP: "Hey, I don't care about old packets being resent, just let me skip over them and access the most recent data".
 But TCP does not give us this option.
 All data must be delivered reliably and in-order.
 It's simply not possible to skip over dropped data with TCP.